Double affine Hecke algebras and congruence groups: Affine root systems

-For our purposes, the following hybrid presentation will also be useful. \begin{Prop} The double affine Artin group $\A({\Wdaff})$ is generated by the affine Artin group $\A(W)$ and the lattice $\Q_X$ such that the following relations are satisfied.
+For our purposes, the following hybrid presentation will also be useful. \begin{Prop} The double affine Artin group $\Atilde(R)$ is generated by the affine Artin group $\A(R)$, the lattice $\Q_X$, and the element $X_\d$ such that the following relations are satisfied.

 \begin{enumerate}[label={\alph*)}] \item For all $1\leq i\leq n$ and $\b\in \Qring^\vee$

 \item For any pair of indices of the form $(0,j)$, $1\leq j\leq n$, such that $2r_{j0}=-(\a_j^\vee,\a_0)$, with $r_{j0}$ a non-negative integer we have